-Pressable offers a hosting platform that allows users to easily migrate all of their website data and content from the previous platform.
+Pressable offers a managed WordPress hosting platform that allows users to easily migrate all of their website data and content from the previous platform.
 We also offer our clients unrivaled security, access to an industry-leading content delivery network, and a team of support experts who are ready to tackle any issue that arises.

 While it’s possible to succeed without investing in your company’s IT, you’ll be at a strong disadvantage compared to your competitors who choose to do so.
 Additionally, you run the risk of countering crippling issues like prolonged downtime that could adversely affect how well your company performs.

 If a scenario like this occurs during a period of high volume work, you can find yourself with a large amount of negative feedback from your clients.